Zong (mobile network): Products

 Zong offers prepaid, postpaid, ladies, and youth plans.
 The postpaid, ladies, and youth plans are branded as bizXcess, Flutter, and Circle.
 Moreover, it also offers data plans and branch-less banking.

-Partnership with Manchester United F.C.

-In October 2011, Zong signed a three-year partnership deal with the English football club Manchester United F.C.
-The deal allowed the club's Pakistani fans to see all the goals scored, exclusive interviews, news, and behind-the-scenes access.
-ZONG also made a television commercial featuring the Manchester United players Dimitar Berbatov, Rio Ferdinand, Darren Fletcher, and Ashley Young playing street football with Pakistani children.

-In 2012, Zong sent 32 boys for a one-week training camp to Manchester United Soccer School in Abu Dhabi.
-120 teams with maximum 16 players each were identified and trials were conducted in Karachi, Lahore, Islamabad, Rawalpindi, Multan and Faisalabad by a team of professional coaches.
-A total of three teams were formed in Karachi, two in Lahore, one each in Islamabad-Rawalpindi, Multan and Faisalabad.
-The coaches then identified 32 boys to send to Abu Dhabi from these 8 teams.

-Awards

-On 26 September 2013, the President of Pakistan honoured Zong as the fastest growing cellular network at the Rawalpindi Chamber of Commerce and Industry.

-In 2016, Zong was declared the number 1 data network by the PTA.

 Mobile banking

 Timepey

 Timepey was the mobile banking service offered by Zong in association with Askari Bank Limited from late 2012.

 Timepey lets users pay utility bills, transfer money to specified recipients anywhere in the country, deposit and withdraw cash and carry out account transfers.

 PayMax

 Discontinuing Timepey in 2017, Zong relaunched its mobile financial services with a new brand "PayMax" in association with Askari Bank Limited.
 PayMax lets users pay utility bills, transfer money to specified recipients anywhere in the country, deposit and withdraw cash and carry out account transfers.

-Bank of Punjab partnership

-The Bank of Punjab rolled out internet banking in partnership with Wateen and Zong for operations to be carried out over the internet.